Find our top tasks, calculators and publications

 This document describes our policy for customers in hardship.

-Our Customer Charter commits us to a goal of being a more customer-focused organisation.
-The intent of this policy is to ensure that if you are a customer experiencing hardship, you are treated fairly and with respect consistent with our Charter.
+The intent of this policy is to ensure that if you are a customer experiencing hardship, you are treated in accordance to our Customer Commitments which outline what you should expect when receiving service from us.

 This policy applies if you're experiencing economic hardship, including as a result of domestic violence or when you have been affected by a natural disaster.
 This policy also applies if you're considered vulnerable due to a mental illness, an intellectual disability or cognitive impairment, if you're homeless, or if you have a serious addiction to drugs, alcohol or volatile substances.